inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 Our first idea was to add an `env` search parameter to the URL, like this: `https://app.inngest.com/functions?env=staging`.
 During testing, we learned that since layouts are not re-rendered based on search parameters, it would lead to stale data in our UI.
 We either needed to remove this data from our layouts _or_ find another solution.

-To solve this issue, we converted the search parameter into an URL parameter: `https://app.inngest.com/env/staging/functions`.
+To solve this issue, we converted the search parameter into an route parameter: `https://app.inngest.com/env/staging/functions`.
 Layout components can receive [dynamic route parameters](https://nextjs.org/docs/app/api-reference/file-conventions/layout#params-optional), which resolved our problems.
 Since the App Router primarily uses paths for routing, we found that it works best when putting parameters like this into the URL path.

+Alternatively, you might be able to use middleware and parallel routes with search params depending on your use case: [check out this thread from Dan Abramov](https://twitter.com/dan_abramov/status/1655269078741786629?s=20).

 ## 4. The Opinionated File Structure Brings Many Benefits